-Public health efforts to mitigate the impact of COVID-19 have included government actions such as travel restrictions, limitations on public gatherings, shelter in place orders, and mandatory closures.
+Public health efforts to mitigate the impact of COVID-19 have included government actions such as travel restrictions, limitations on public gatherings, shelter-inplace orders, and mandatory closures.
 These actions are being lifted to varying degrees.
+Supply chain disruptions, inflation, high energy prices, and supply-demand imbalances are expected to continue in 2022.
 WCI has not experienced an overall reduced demand for services initially anticipated because WCI helps lower monthly service costs paid by its client properties.
-However, WCI's clients may experience a delay in collecting rent from tenants, which may cause slower payments to WCI.
+However, WCI has been directly affected by rapid increases to direct costs of fuel, labor, and landfill usage in 2020 and 2021.
+WCI's clients may experience a delay in collecting rent from tenants, which may cause slower payments to WCI.
 WCI closely monitors customer accounts and has not experienced significant delays in the collection of accounts receivable.

-According to the Critical Infrastructure Standards released by the Cybersecurity and Infrastructure Security Agency on March 18, 2020, "Financial Services Sector" businesses, like Mentor, are considered "essential businesses."
+According to the Critical Infrastructure Standards released by the Cybersecurity and Infrastructure Security Agency on March 19, 2020, as amended, August 10, 2021, "Financial Services Sector" businesses, like Mentor, are considered "essential businesses."
 Because of the financial nature of Mentor's operations, which consist of oversight of our portfolio companies, accounting, compliance, investor relations, and sales, Mentor's day-to-day operations are not substantially hindered by remote office work or telework.